sicmutils/sicmutils/README.md

 ### Derivatives of nested functions

-Or, what is described as "Alexey's Amazing Bug" in the Scmutils source code (and further described by Oleksandr Manzyuk [here][OM].
-This should be straightforward to fix but hasn't been necessary for the work so far
+Or, what is described as "Alexey's Amazing Bug" in the Scmutils source code (and further described by Oleksandr Manzyuk [here][OM]).
+This should be straightforward to fix but hasn't been necessary for the work so far.

 ### Quaternions, Power Series...